-- Alerting their immediate supervisor upon learning of misuse of technology systems on the work site. - From time to time, staff will have in their possession electronic versions of student data, it is the employee's responsibility to safeguard that data under the Ontario Student Record Guidelines and if applicable, the Municipal Freedom of Information and Protection of Privacy Act, the Ontario Health Information Protection Act and/or Board Policy 306 - Privacy of Personal Information.
+- Alerting their immediate supervisor upon learning of misuse of technology systems. - It is the employee's responsibility to safeguard student data under the Ontario Student Record Guidelines and if applicable, the Municipal Freedom of Information and Protection of Privacy Act, the Ontario Health Information Protection Act and/or Board Policy 306 - Privacy of Personal Information.
 Employees who suspect that this data has been compromised shall notify their immediate supervisor. - Ensuring they do not send confidential or proprietary information to technology systems external to the board, nor forwarding emails marked as confidential.
-Employees may, with the approval of a Supervisory Officer, exchange proprietary information with an Approved Service Provider over technology systems provided the appropriate level of encryption is in place (in transit and at rest). - Ensuring they do not establish internet or external connections that could allow unauthorized access to the Board's computer systems and information.
-These connections include (but are not limited to) the establishment of multi-computer file systems, ftp servers, email servers, telnet, internet relay chat or remote control software. - Ensuring they do not use technology systems to store, distribute, post, download, or view any defamatory, abusive, obscene, profane, pornographic, sexually oriented, threatening, racially or ethnically offensive, sexist or illegal material. - Ensuring that their use of technology does not interfere with their work duties and responsibilities. - Ensuring technology systems at a work site are not used for any unlawful activity as outlined in Appendix A.
+Employees may, with the approval of a Supervisory Officer, exchange proprietary information with an Approved Service Provider over technology systems provided the appropriate level of encryption is in place (in transit and at rest). - Ensuring they do not establish Internet, external or remote connections that could allow unauthorized access to the Board's technology systems and information. - Ensuring they do not use technology systems to store, distribute, post, download, or view any defamatory, abusive, obscene, profane, pornographic, sexually oriented, threatening, racially or ethnically offensive, sexist or illegal material. - Ensuring that their use of technology does not interfere with their work duties and responsibilities. - Ensuring PVNC technology systems are not used for any unlawful activity that adversely affects someone, such as storing, distributing, posting, downloading, or viewing defamatory, abusive, obscene, profane, pornographic, sexually oriented, threatening, racially or ethnically offensive, sexist, or illegal material.
+Refer to Appendix A for a detailed list of examples. - Do not circumvent the Board security systems - Ensuring board issued technology is returned to their immediate supervisor if going on a leave (greater than 2 weeks) or ending a work assignment.